$F$-zips with additional structure on splitting models of Shimura varieties: Introduction

 PEL moduli spaces are central objects to study in arithmetic geometry and Langlands program.
 If the associated reductive group is unramified at $p$, Kottwitz constructed smooth integral PEL moduli spaces in \cite{Kottwitz1992}.
 In the general setting, Rapoport and Zink in \cite{RapoportZink1996} introduced similar and generalized integral PEL moduli spaces $\scrA^{\naive}$.
-These are called naive integral models, as Pappas proved in \cite{Pappas1} that in some ramified unitary case, the moduli scheme $\scrA^{\naive}$ fails to be flat over $\calO_E$, the ring of integers of the local reflex field $E$.
+These are called naive integral models, as shown by Pappas in \cite{Pappas1} that in some ramified unitary case, the moduli scheme $\scrA^{\naive}$ fails to be flat over $\calO_E$, the ring of integers of the local reflex field $E$.
 To study integral models of PEL-type Shimura varieties in ramified case, in \cite{PappasRapoport2005} Pappas and Rapoport introduced the so-called splitting integral models $\scrA^\spl$.
-Roughly speaking, in the setting of \cite{PappasRapoport2005}, the associated $p$-adic reductive group $G$ has the form as a Weil restriction and the ramification mainly comes from restriction of scalars.
-After fixing the data, the model $\scrA^\spl$ is proposed as a relative moduli space over the naive integral model $\scrA^{\naive}$ constructed in \cite{RapoportZink1996}.
+Roughly speaking, in the setting of \cite{PappasRapoport2005}, the associated $p$-adic reductive group $G$ has the form of a Weil restriction and the ramification mainly comes from restriction of scalars.
+After fixing the data, the model $\scrA^\spl$ is proposed as a relative moduli space over the naive integral model $\scrA^{\naive}$, the latter constructed in \cite{RapoportZink1996}.
 For any scheme $S$ over $\calO_E$, $\scrA^{\naive}(S)$ classifies abelian schemes with PEL structure $\ul{A}=(A,\lambda, \iota,\alpha)$ over $S$.
 Fix a sufficiently large field extension $F|E$.
 For a scheme $S$ over $\calO_F$, $\scrA^\spl(S)$ classifies $(\ul{A}, \underline{\mathscr{F}_\bullet})$ where $\ul{A}\in\scrA^{\naive}(S)$ and $\underline{\mathscr{F}_\bullet}$ is a filtration on the cotangent bundle $\omega_{A/S}$, satisfying certain conditions related to the ramification data.
 Pappas and Rapoport proved that the model $\scrA^\spl$ over $\calO_F$ admits nice properties.
-In particular, there is a scheme $\mathbb{M}^\spl$ (called the splitting local model) over $\calO_F$, so that $\scrA^\spl$ and $\mathbb{M}^\spl$ sit into a \emph{local model diagram}.
+In particular, there is a scheme $\mathbb{M}^\spl$ (called the splitting local model) over $\calO_F$, so that $\scrA^\spl$ and $\mathbb{M}^\spl$ sit in a \emph{local model diagram}.
 Moreover, by construction $\mathbb{M}^\spl$ can be realized as a \emph{twisted product} of unramified local models.
-There is a natural morphism Pappas and Rapoport defined the canonical model $\scrA$ as the scheme theoretic image of this morphism.
+There is a natural morphism $\scrA^\spl\ra \scrA^{\naive}$, which is the composition of the forgetful morphism $\scrA^\spl\ra \scrA^{\naive}_{\calO_F}$ over $\calO_F$ and the base change projection map $\scrA^{\naive}_{\calO_F}\ra \scrA^{\naive}$.
+Pappas and Rapoport defined the canonical model $\scrA$ as the scheme theoretic image of this morphism.
 Then $\scrA$ is a flat integral model over $\calO_E$.
 In case that the group $G$ is tamely ramified and $p\nmid |\pi_1(G_{der})|$, then up to Hasse principle the scheme $\scrA$ should coincide with the Kisin-Pappas integral models \cite{KisinPappas2018}.
-We refer to \cite{PappasRapoport2005} for more information and details on the general theory of splitting models, and to \cite{Pappas2,Pappas3,PappasRapoport2021} for some recent progress on the canonical models.\\
+We refer to \cite{PappasRapoport2005} for more information and details on the general theory of splitting models (so far only available in the PEL type case), and to \cite{Pappas2,Pappas3,PappasRapoport2021} for some recent progress on the canonical models.\\